MarcusVukojevic/advanced_cv/README.md

 # FlashSDL

 FlashSDL is an advanced framework for generating and refining high-resolution images using diffusion models.
-It leverages cutting-edge techniques, specifically Stable Diffusion from scratch , to produce detailed outputs guided by user-defined prompts.
+It leverages cutting-edge techniques, specifically Stable Diffusion wich was implemented by us from scratch , to produce detailed outputs guided by user-defined prompts.
 The pipeline supports image generation, upscaling, and patch-based refinement to achieve high-quality results.

 ---